telestrial/Self-Guided-BootCamp/React-The-Complete-Guide/README.md

 # Todo List

-- [ ] - a serious refactor.
+- [x] - a serious refactor/decide how to structure this.
 Given the nature of directory creation thus far in the course, I already know this is going to be a mess by the end.